September 7th, 2019 Last Updated on: January 5th, 2020

 567 tribes that are recognized by the federal government see these issues.
 The Native Americans, a diverse race of people, are subjected to racial abuse, societal discrimination, wrong depiction in arts mental, spiritual and physical violence and others.

-These historical and social issues have resulted in many Native Americans becoming alcoholics and suicide potentials.
+These historical and social hurdles have resulted in many Native Americans becoming alcoholics and suicide potentials.
 In this post, we will be looking at the various problems that the present Native American has to grapple with.
-Read on to find out.

 This is by no means a definitive or comprehensive list of issues and challenges!